I'm a french software developer

 In the long-term, the vision is to be able to port DB48X on a number of different physical calculator platforms, like the ARM-based HP50 and related machines (HP49, HP48Gii, etc), and the HP Prime (at least the G1, since the G2 seems a bit more locked down), maybe others.
 The basis for that work can be found in an earlier newRPL-based project.

-This project was presented at FOSDEM in 2023 and and update will be given in 2024.
+This project was presented at FOSDEM in 2023 and and update was given in 2024.

 I've always been interested in system software, code that touches the hardware directly.
 I designed two commercial operating systems, one for a real-time test system and one for enterprise virtualization.